 Find out more on our Honduras and the UK news page.

-If you’re travelling in Honduras, see our Honduras Travel Advice about coronavirus (COVID-19).
+If you’re travelling in Honduras, see our Honduras travel advice.

 If you’re in Honduras and you need advice which is not covered by reading our travel advice then you can contact us online.

 If you need urgent help (for example, you’ve been attacked, arrested or someone has died), call +502 2380-7300.
 If you’re in the UK and worried about a British person in Honduras, call 020 7008 5000 (24/7, 365 days a year).

 If your passport has been lost or stolen, you will need to obtain a police report before applying for an emergency travel document, also bear in mind that once you have your emergency travel document you will need to replace your entry stamp with Immigration Authorities, this is usually a quick process, and can only be done at the City.

 If the person needing the emergency travel document is under 16, a parent or guardian should apply on their behalf.

 If you are travelling in more than 3 weeks, check if you can get a new or replacement passport in time to travel.

 If you are not a British citizen or have not had a British passport before